pantor/ruckig/README.md

 Ruckig is written in C++17.
 It is continuously tested on `ubuntu-latest`, `macos-latest`, and `windows-latest` against following versions

 - Doctest v2.4 (only for testing)
-- Pybind11 v2.12 (only for Python wrapper)
+- Nanobind v2.4 (only for Python wrapper)

 A C++11 and C++03 version of Ruckig is also available - please contact us if you're interested.